Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

-\begin{proof} Since $Z_*$ has finite dimensional image, there exists a smooth projective variety $W$ and a correspondence $\Gamma$ supported on $W\times T$ such that image of $Z_*$ is contained in $\Gamma_*(W)$.
-Let $C$ inside $T$ be a smooth projective curve obtained by taking hyperplane section.
+\begin{proof} The proof of this theorem follows the approach of \cite{Voi}[Theorem 2.3].
+Since $Z_*$ has finite dimensional image, there exists a smooth projective variety $W$ and a correspondence $\Gamma$ supported on $W\times X$ such that image of $Z_*$ is contained in $\Gamma_*(W)$.
+Let $C$ inside $T$ be a smooth, hyperplane section (after fixing an embedding of $T$ into a projective space).
 Then by Lefschetz theorem on hyperplane sections we have that $J(C)$ maps onto $Alb(T)$.
 So the kernel is an abelian variety, denoted by $K(C)$.
-First we observe the following.
+First we prove the following.

-\begin{lemma} The abelian variety $K(C)$ is simple for a general hyperplane section $C$. \end{lemma} \begin{proof} Let if possible there exists a non-trivial proper abelian subvariety $A$ inside $K(C)$.
+\begin{lemma} The abelian variety $K(C)$ is simple for a general hyperplane section $C$ of $T$. \end{lemma} \begin{proof} The proof of this lemma follows the approach of \cite{Voi}[Proposition 2.4].
+Let if possible there exists a non-trivial proper abelian subvariety $A$ inside $K(C)$.
 Now $K(C)$ corresponds to the Hodge structure